Workflow Executor Agent

 For this agent workflow execution, the inferencing path is executed to yield the final output result of the Model Predictor node.
 The same output is returned to the Workflow Executor tool through the Langchain API Serving node.

-There are Serving Parameters in the workflow, which are the tool input variables used to start a workflow instance obtained from params the LLM extracts from the user query.
+There are Serving Parameters in the workflow, which are the tool input variables used to start a workflow instance at runtime obtained from params the LLM extracts from the user query.
 Below shows the parameter configuration option for the Intel Data Insight Automation workflow UI.

 image